unlocomqx/dynamicproduct-docs/docs/16-php-calculation.md

 ```

 ### Weight calculation using PHP
-The weight calculation is done exactly in the same way as [the price calculation](16-php-calculation.md?id=price-calculation-using-php), except for one difference.
+The weight calculation is done exactly in the same way as [the price calculation](16-php-calculation.md?id=price-calculation-using-php), except for two differences.
-The variable that has to be assigned is called `$weight`.
+- The variable that has to be assigned is called `$weight`
-Here are some examples:
+- The file names are `weights.php` and `weightX.php` to target a product with ID=**X**

+Here's an example
 ```php
 // Calculate the weight based on the volume
 $weight = $width * $length * $depth * 5;